I’m sure you will already be aware of the GDPR - the comprehensive reform of European Union (EU) privacy law which comes into force on 25 May 2018.

 In March 2019, the UK will formally leave the European Union (known as “brexit”).
 We don’t anticipate any major impact on our compliance with GDPR, for the following reasons:

-In the meantime, if you have any questions about GDPR, please do get in touch and we’ll be happy to help.
+If you have any questions about GDPR or our legal documents, please do get in touch and we’ll be happy to help.